linmx0130/plusQL/README.md

  - pQLabelLineEdit - a widgets combined a QLabel and a QLineEdit
  - pQDoubleListChooser - a widgets provides 2 QListWidgets for users to choose somes items from one and move them to the other one.
+ - pQListPagesWidget - a widget used a list to organize the stacked widget pages.